Managing worker nodes

 Managing Worker Nodes#

 When using your cluster there may be times when you need to change aspects of your worker nodes.
 Things like scaling, changing the type, adding labels or taints to name a few.
 Most of these things are done through the use of machine pools in ROSA.
 Think of a machine pool as a “template” for the kinds of machines that make up the worker nodes of your cluster.
 A machine pool allows users to manage many machines as a single entity.
+Every ROSA cluster has a "Default" machine pool created when the cluster is created.
 If you'd like to learn more see About machine pools and autoscaling.

 Creating a Machine pool (CLI)#